One of QAnon’s most widely quoted critics reveals his real name. Hint: It’s not Travis View.

 Pseudonyms are not unusual in coverage of literature, the arts and entertainment.
 Rapper and actor Ice Cube, for example, was born O’Shea Jackson.
 Filmmaker Woody Allen was Allan Stewart Konigsberg.
 Judy Garland was Frances Ethel Gumm.

 But news organizations have a duty to be clear with their readers, experts said, while also using authentic identifiers of subjects and sources to hold them accountable for their representations in news articles.
-Experts also said that news organizations sometimes have legitimate reasons for using pseudonyms — to protect the safety of subjects or their families, for example — but it’s hard to assess such issues if they are unaware that a commentator in a story is using a fake name.
+Experts also said news organizations sometimes have legitimate reasons for using pseudonyms — to protect the safety of subjects or their families, for example — but it’s hard to assess such issues if they are unaware that a commentator in a story is using a fake name.

 “They didn’t give these news outlets a chance to engage this ethical reasoning, and I think that’s a problem,” said Kathleen Bartzen Culver, director of the Center for Journalism Ethics at the University of Wisconsin.
 “But I can see how this person thought it was not a problem” because such journalistic standards are not widely understood by the public.